gcastill0/tech-demo/README.md

 ## Infrastructure Deployment with Terraform

 We used **Terraform** to provision and manage the entire infrastructure:
-- **EKS Cluster**: The application is hosted on an EKS cluster, where a Webapp Frontend service and backend API are deployed as containerized applications.
+- **EKS Cluster**: The application is hosted on an EKS cluster, where a Webapp Frontend service and a Backend API are deployed as containerized applications.
 Terraform automates the provisioning and scaling of the EKS cluster, ensuring that resources are allocated efficiently.
 - **EC2 for PostgreSQL Database**: The PostgreSQL database is hosted on an EC2 instance.
 Using Terraform, we automated the creation of the EC2 instance, including the setup of security groups, storage, and networking configurations.

 ## Networking Architecture